Updated: 2 days ago

 The tools I'm talking about were lists of words and rules for capitalization, punctuation, and grammar.
 We read classics and discussed how the author used language to affect the reader.
 I'm sure there was some sort of state skills test, but I don't remember them mentioning it once.
 We dug into literature, analyzed poems, and wrote every day in some form or fashion.
 And that is exactly how I taught my middle school kiddos.
 Good teaching never goes out of style.

 Setting Up a Writer's Tools Section in Student Binders

 One of the first things I did with a new group of students was have them set up a section of their binder called Writer's Tools.
 Here they kept all the tools and resources needed for the year.
-For this I created the English Cheat Sheet.
+For this I created the Digital Writer's Tools Notebook.
 The cheat sheet is an easy-to-use reference that students should have access to every day.
 It's a freebie from Straight Outta Class, by the way!
 I also gave them lists of words and terms to use which became The Ultimate Word List for Writers.
 In that resource, students had access to words for tone and mood, sensory words, adjectives of personality (character traits), words to use in place of said, walked, saw, and thought, idioms, transition words, ways to correct run-on sentences, and figurative language.

 Bell Ringers are Not Mindless DOL